Talking Book Service

 Patrons can register for BARD online.
 You must be registered with the Roanoke Public Library Talking Book Service, have an active email address and high-speed internet as well as knowledge of downloading, unzipping, and transferring files to download books.
 Once books are downloaded they can be stored on a flash drive or digital talking book cartridge.

-You can purchase blank cartridges for your digital talking book machine at Perkins Products and the American Printing House for the Blind.
+You can purchase blank cartridges for your digital talking book machine at Perkins Products.

 For additional information about BARD, check out their website!